brevzin/cpp_proposals/3554_non-transient_vector/non-transient-vector.md

 But there are plenty of places where you might want persistent constexpr allocation — template arguments, the initializer in an expansion statement [@P1306R2], etc. Having to perform the correct wrapping in all of these places would get old really fast.
 So we think that even with the addition of `std::define_static_array` and `std::define_static_string`, we'd want a little bit more help.

+Additionally, this avoids the awkward issue today where whether a `std::string` is allowed to persist depends on the small string optimization strategy of the given implementation.
+With this proposal, it would simply always be allowed to persist.

 # Proposal

 The current rule is that any allocation within a constant expression `E` _must_ be deallocated within `E`.
 That rule can be found in [expr.const]{.sref}/10: